mfherman/r-study-group/docs/basic_data_manip.md

 Data Manipulation with the `gss_cat` Dataset
 --------------------------------------------

 Today we're going to manipulate and transform some data and hopefully you can start to see the power of R. For all of the code that follows, we'll work with a GSS dataset that is built into the `forcats` package.
 To access this data, first load the `forcats` library, then tell R we're going be using data called `gss_cat`, and then open the data in the viewer to check it out.
+Try it!

 ``` r
 library(forcats)